If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at: (760) 456-9556

 - Struggling to Urinate: This could signify a bladder infection, which is painful but not life-threatening.
-However, this could also represent obstruction of the urinary tract by bladder stones, which is a very urgent condition.
+However, this could also represent obstruction of the urinary tract by bladder stones or a mass, which is a very urgent condition.
 Because of this, if you do notice that your dog is struggling to urinate, seek urgent veterinary care.

 - Not Eating or Drinking: This is a judgment call on your part.
 Your dog will not finish every bit of kibble in his or her bowl every time.
 However, if he or she goes for an extended period of time, like 24 hours or more, without eating or drinking, then seek medical attention.

-- Coughing: Excessive and repeated coughing could be a symptom of kennel cough or eating bug bait.
+- Coughing: Excessive and repeated coughing could be a symptom of kennel cough or something more serious like a lung infection or cancer.
 When in doubt, the safest course of action is a veterinary visit

 - Loss of Use of Rear Legs: This is especially common in Dachshunds, Corgis, and other breeds with short legs and long backs.
 It can be a sign of injury to the spinal cord.
 This paralysis or partial paralysis is usually very painful, and rapid treatment can make a big difference in the outcome.
 This is an emergency situation, and you should seek immediate care for it.